birkin/mcp_endpoint_exploration/README.md

 __the mcp-client__

-I didn't do any special work at all to `ollama`.
+I didn't do any special work at all to `ollmcp`.
 I suspect there are ways the the client could be made to be more helpful in guiding the LLM to use the tools -- though much of what I've read implies this should be done at the mcp-server/tool level.

 __the LLM__